 Free shipping both ways.

 Boxes delivered every 3 months.
-Billed quarterly.
-Cancel anytime.
+Billed quarterly or annually.

 What you'll get